MedhatElessawy/Automotive-Ethernet-Network-Security-Framework/README.md

 | `6` | **Back** | Returns to the main menu. |

 ---

+### 📡 Traffic Observation

+Wireshark was used during development and testing to **observe, verify, and analyze packet-level behavior** for DoIP, UDS, and SOME/IP communication.

+- Used only for **passive inspection and validation**
+- Not required for running the simulation or executing attacks
+- All attacks, sniffing, and replay functionality are implemented **programmatically** using Scapy and custom tooling

+Wireshark serves as a **verification and learning aid**, allowing visibility into:
+- DoIP message flows (UDP discovery, TCP/TLS sessions)
+- UDS request/response frames
+- SOME/IP Service Discovery, events, and RPC traffic
+---
 ## License

 This project is licensed under the MIT License.
 This project is for educational and research purposes only.
 Use responsibly in controlled lab environments

+## Disclaimer

+This project is intended strictly for educational, research, and laboratory use.
+Do not use this software against real vehicles, production ECUs, or automotive systems without explicit authorization.